 The MDA has partnered with the USDA National Agricultural Statistic Service (NASS) and University of Minnesota researchers to collect information about fertilizer use and farm management on a broader scale than FANMAP.
 Partners have pioneered a survey tool for characterizing fertilizer use and associated management on a regional and statewide scale.
-Surveys are conducted over the phone.
-Enumerators from NASS are highly skilled at obtaining critical information over the phone with minimal time and burden on the producer.
+Surveys are conducted over the phone by enumerators from NASS.
+Enumerators are people highly skilled at obtaining critical information over the phone with minimal time and burden on the producer.

 Surveys, using this technique, began in 2010.
 The final reports are listed below.